 The Affordable Care Act (the ACA) is extensive healthcare reform originally passed and first implemented in 2010.
-Since then, the law has had 40+ amendments, making the law complex and hard to interpret correctly.
-We have provided you with the basic highlights of the law, however urge you to call us for more information and to insure you are in compliance.
+Since then, the law has had dozens, if not hundreds, of amendments, making the law complex and hard to interpret correctly.
+We have provided you with the basic highlights of the law here on this page, however urge you to call us for more information and to insure you are in compliance.

 You can still sign up for health insurance after the deadline if you meet any of the following qualifying events:

 For Individuals, available health plans, on and off the marketplace, contain at least 60% coverage of the “essential benefits” listed below.

 And, employers may be subject to a tax penalty if they do not offer benefits to their employees that cover at least 60% of these “Essential Benefits” of the ACA (please see tax penalty above).

 Specifically, to be in full compliance with the law, your insurance policy must cover at least 60% of the costs of the following essential benefits.

 Small Business and Individuals may be eligible for a tax credit under ACA healthcare reform laws.
 Thus, the credit is applied as a discount on your monthly insurance premium.
 Accordingly, to see if you are eligible for a tax credit, please use the Subsidy Calculator provided by the Health Insurance Marketplace.
 Or, if you are a business, use the Small Business Tax Credit Calculator provided by the Health Insurance Marketplace.
 In any case, both businesses and individuals must purchase benefits through the Health Insurance Marketplace to secure their tax credit.